Brăduț: Filia

 In Hungarian, the village is called Erdőfüle, meaning the "ear of the forest".
 However, the first part of the name probably comes from the name of the area, Erdővidék (Forest-Land).
 It is the largest village of the commune, nearly fused with Bardóc.
 The group of buildings between the two villages is amusingly referred to as "Ésfalu" (And-village).

-Since the nearby mountains are rich in iron ore, this was one of the villages were cannons were cast during the Hungarian Revolution of 1848.
+Since the nearby mountains are rich in iron ore, this was one of the villages where cannons were cast during the Hungarian Revolution of 1848.
 The building where the cannons were made still stands.

 Tălișoara

 In Hungarian, the village of Tălișoara is called Olasztelek, meaning "Italian settlement" and referring to the Italian colonists settled there by Charles I of Hungary.
 Family names of Italian origin are still common in the village (Kolumbán, Márkó).

 Of the buildings in the village, the historic castle of the Dániel family (built around 1609), the Calvinist-Reformed church (rebuilt in 1858) and its steeple (built in 1795) are noteworthy.
-The oldest object in the village is probably the smaller of the two church bells in the steeple, which bears the inscription "Ad honorem Sancti Martini et omnium Sanctorum - 1489".
+The oldest object in the village is probably the smaller of the two church bells in the steeple, which bears the inscription "Ad honorem Sancti Martini et omnium Sanctorum – 1489".

 Carbonated mineral water springs and other signs of past volcanic activity are common around the village.
-People still remember the springs called Nyillaki, Fingó, Bolond.
+People still remember the springs called Nyillaki, Fingó, and Bolond.
 Of these, only the Bolond (Crazy) spring is still active, due to the mining attempt near Vârghiș in the late 1980s.
-Trying to pump out the vast underground mineral water layer that covered the coal, the project only managed to decimate the mineral water springs in the area.
+In an attempt to pump out the vast underground mineral water layer that covered the coal, the project only managed to decimate the mineral water springs in the area.
 However, mineral water still found its way back to the surface.

 After the fall of the Communist regime and the termination of the infamous mining project, springs soon appeared in new locations around the village.
-Also of volcanic origin, the Likaskő is a cone-shaped formation with a hole in the middle, which resembles some of the geysers in Yellowstone National Park - except it is empty inside.
+Also of volcanic origin, the Likaskő is a cone-shaped formation with a hole in the middle, which resembles some of the geysers in Yellowstone National Park, except it is empty inside.

+Emília Zathureczky (1823–1905), an artifact collector, was born in the village.